AdobeDocs/experience-platform.en/help/rtcdp/destinations/bing-ads-extension.md

 ---
-title: Google Ads extension
+title: Bing Ads Universal Event Tracking (UET) extension
-seo-title: Google Ads extension
+seo-title: Bing Ads Universal Event Tracking (UET) extension
-description: The Google Ads extension is an advertising destination in Adobe Real-time Customer Data Platform.
+description: The Bing Ads Universal Event Tracking (UET) extension is an advertising destination in Adobe Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
-seo-description: The Google Ads extension is an advertising destination in Adobe Real-time Customer Data Platform.
-For more information about the extension functionality, see the extension page on Adobe Exchange.
+seo-description:
 ---

-# Google Ads Destination
+# Bing Ads Universal Event Tracking (UET) extension {#bing-ads-extension}

 ## Overview {#overview}

-This extension tracks conversions from users that click on your Google Ads.
-You will need to also install the gtag.js extension and add it to your library, as Google Ads depends on it.
+Bing Ads Universal Event Tracking (UET) for Experience Platform Launch is a useful way to track what happens after someone has clicked on your search ad.
+By using a single UET tag to record what customers do on your website, you can leverage that data, allowing you to track conversions or target audiences using remarketing lists.

-Google Ads is an advertising extension in Adobe Real-time Customer Data Platform.
-For more information about the extension functionality, see the extension page on [Adobe Exchange](https://www.adobeexchange.com/experiencecloud.details.101383.google-ads.html).
+Bing Ads Universal Event Tracking (UET) is an advertising extension in Adobe Real-time Customer Data Platform.
+For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.100154.html).

 This destination is an Experience Platform Launch extension.
 For more information about how Launch extensions work in Adobe Real-time CDP, see [Experience Platform Launch extensions overview](/help/rtcdp/destinations/experience-platform-launch-destinations.md).

 ## Prerequisites {#prerequisites}